 Get closer to local wildlife than you ever thought possible in the Galapagos Islands.
 One of the few locations in the world that does not have an indigenous population, these islands have been completely preserved from human development, offering unique adventures in pristine conditions.
 Best explored from a private charter yacht.

-Transfer from Baltra airport to your charter yacht on Santa Cruz Island.
+Transfer from Baltra airport to your adventure charter yacht on Santa Cruz Island.
 Take a trip into the Highlands, home of the iconic Galapagos giant tortoise, stopping en route to explore Los Gemelos, hardened lava sink holes.
 Later, visit the Charles Darwin Research Station and Galapagos National Park HQ to learn of the conservation, research and repatriation programmes that are saving tortoises and iguanas from extinction.
-Enjoy dinner onboard as the yacht sets off for Punta Cormorant.
+Enjoy dinner onboard as your private yacht sets off for Punta Cormorant.

 Mail your holiday postcards in the wooden barrel which has been the mariners' 'post office' since 1793.
 See the green beach, made so by the presence of olivine crystals, next to Flamingo Lagoon.
 Pintail ducks, large-billed flycatchers, and many other shorebirds can also be spotted here.
 Visit Flour Beach, where Green Sea Turtles nest, or snorkel with playful sea lions at Champion Island.
 You may also spot the nearly-extinct Floreana Mockingbird here.
 Stroll along Black Beach before dinner onboard.
-Overnight cruise.
+Overnight sail.

 Wake up at Moreno Point on Isla Isabela and walk through lava fields at the base of the Cero Azul volcano.
 This dramatic landscape is dotted with lagoons alive with flamingos, paint-billed crakes, white-cheeked pintails and common gallinules.
 After lunch onboard, float silently in a panga (a small, shallow skiff) through the narrow channels of Elizabeth Bay’s mangrove lagoon to see rays, cormorants, penguins, pelicans, lava herons, sea turtles, sea lions and blue-footed boobies.